 The ASCO-ACCC Steering Group will review and select ideas that may be modified, combined, implemented, and evaluated by ASCO and ACCC.
 Submitted ideas may be implemented and evaluated through the ASCO Targeted Agent and Profiling Utilization Registry (TAPURTM) Study, for example.

 Criteria used to review and prioritize proposed ideas will include the potential to address racial and ethnic disparities in cancer treatment trials, replicability of the strategy, and indications that the submitter has demonstrated a commitment to equitable cancer care, among others.
 Individuals who submit ideas will be given an opportunity to work on the idea implementation, if interested.
+Please stay tuned for an announcement from ACCC and ASCO on the next steps in the selection process.

 Read the press release announcing this new ASCO-ACCC initiative.